Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Abstract

 \section{Abstract}

 We consider a two-dimensional disordered conductor in the regime when the superconducting phase is destroyed by the magnetic field.
+We analyze a combination of fluctuations of different origin which results in an effective interaction amplitude suitable for a spontaneous s-wave odd-frequency pairing instability.
 We observe that the end point of the superconductivity is a quantum critical point separating the conventional superconducting phase from a state with the odd-frequency spin-triplet pairing instability.
 We speculate that this could shed light on a rather mysterious insulating state observed in strongly disordered superconducting films in a broad region of the magnetic fields.